 These days, it’s easier to make a living out of your passion.
 So, before you start your job search, it’s worth taking some time to figure out what you really enjoy in life.

-Even if you don’t have qualifications in the area you want to work in, there are plenty of entry level jobs where you can gain the qualifications you need as you work.
+Even if you don’t have qualifications in the area you want to work in, there are plenty of entry-level jobs where you can gain the capabilities you need as you work.
+Otherwise, there are options available for you to study online and acquire the skills you need to get your dream job, such as a diploma of counseling from TSA.

 Knowing your passions will help you determine what kind of industry you want to work in so you can go for a job that you’ll gain satisfaction from.